xukun-zhang/LiverGuidedSAM-DDnet/README.md

 ### Innovative Design Inspired by Surgeons

-To emulate the expertise of surgeons, our framework incorporates several innovative components:
+**To emulate the expertise of surgeons**, our framework incorporates several innovative components:

 1. **Dual-Decoder Architecture:**
    - Addresses **feature entanglement** by independently segmenting the liver and landmarks, enabling task-specific optimization.